entaroadun/hnpickup/README.txt

 application: hnpickupdev -> application: yourapp

+Deploy your frontend with one command:

+appcfg.py update ./

+Deploy backend with one command:

+appcfg.py backends ./ update

 Current source code requires at least six data points.
 That means you have to run "/etl_process" webpage at least six times and "/dm_process" at least once